Iliza Shlesinger: Confirmed Kills

-Iliza Shlesinger: Confirmed Kills is a 2016 American stand-up comedy film directed by Bobcat Goldthwait and written by and starring Iliza Shlesinger, Iliza Shlesinger's third stand-up comedy special for Netflix, following War Paint from 2013 and Freezing Hot from 2015.
+Iliza Shlesinger: Confirmed Kills is a 2016 American stand-up comedy film directed by Bobcat Goldthwait and written by and starring Iliza Shlesinger.
+It serves as Shlesinger's third stand-up comedy special for Netflix, following War Paint from 2013 and Freezing Hot from 2015.
 In Confirmed Kills, Iliza talks about the Party Goblin, mermaids, ugly giants, Shark Tank and more.